topolvm/topolvm/docs/proposals/multiple-volumegroups.md

 ### How to annotate resources

-Currently, the mutating webhook inserts `topolvm.cybozu.com/capacity` to the first container as follows:
+Currently, the mutating webhook inserts `capacity.topolvm.io/<volume group name>` to the first container as follows:

 ```yaml
 spec: